Staff cost of agreeing an extra Bank Holiday to mark Queen's Platinum Jubilee is estimated at £644,695

-Borderers can look forward to a Bank Holiday bonus to mark Queen's Platimum Jubilee next year
+Council staff can look forward to a Bank Holiday bonus to mark Queen's Platinum Jubilee next year

-Members of the full council meeting on Thursday, September 23, are being recommended to agree to additional one-off public holiday on Friday, June 3.
+Members of the full council meeting on Thursday, September 23, are being recommended to agree to additional one-off public holiday for staff on Friday, June 3.

 The UK Government has announced that there will be a four day weekend